 She went on to read Carl Jung's Psychological Types in 1923 and recognised the similarities with her own.
 Her daughter Isabel also took an interest in human behaviour at this point and they decided to attempt to turn the theory of psychological types into a more practical application together.
 Learn more about Myres-Briggs Personality tests.

-Emotional intelligence, also known as EI or EQ, is one of the most sought after skills in today’s workforce, particularly in leadership.
+Emotional intelligence assessments, also known as EI or EQ, is one of the most sought after skills in today’s workforce, particularly in leadership.
 This is likely because some 90% of top performers score high on emotional intelligence, while only 20% of low performers do the same.
 Other research shows EQ makes up for 58% of professional success, regardless of specific role or industry.
-Learn more.

 A better understanding of how we are motivated leads to a greater sense of self-awareness and improves our relationships with others.
 This understanding helps us see what is important to us and others.